-Each and every person at Hertz adds to our business' success and our culture of integrity.
+I truly believe that each and every person at Hertz adds to our business' success and our culture of integrity.
 It's up to all of us to do the right thing and to ask questions if we're unsure what to do.
 Remember: when it comes to ethics, you're in the driver's seat!